Strategy and Product and the Rotational Development Program

 Approach the problem methodically.
 We’re interested in your ability to structure your thought process.
 How are you deciding what’s important to think about?
 What might you be leaving out?
 It’s often helpful if you periodically summarize which issues you’ve addressed so far within a problem and what remains to be discussed.
 We also recommend using concrete examples, if possible, to demonstrate how everything fits together from your perspective.

 Don’t rush.
 We don’t want you to feel pressured to get an answer out as fast as you can.
-It’s ok to pause, think strategically about the problem, and communicate how you want to proceed.
+It’s ok to pause, think about the problem, and communicate how you want to proceed.
 We’re looking to see how your mind works, not how fast you can reach a solution.

 Learn from your mistakes.
 You aren’t expected to get things exactly right when first presented with an interview question.
 It’s more important that you’re able to realize mistakes, correct inaccurate assumptions, and find better solutions along the way.